Bbs1412/SmartAttendanceSystem/README.md

 - [Contact](#contact)

-## Project Details:
+## 🎯 Project Details:
 ### Aim:
+To automate attendance calculation efficiently using face recognition, ensuring accuracy and convenience for faculty and students.

 ### Methodology:
++ Video is pre-processed and uploaded from the frontend and sent to a Flask server.
++ Frames are processed using OpenCV for face recognition.
++ Captured `face Locations` are compared against pre-saved encodings using `face distance` and `face encodings` to identify individuals.
++ Face encodings are a one-time process completed during registration of new student.
++ Attendance is calculated based on frame presence with a threshold of 75%.
++ Results are rendered on a webpage and made downloadable in Excel format.

 ### Features:
++ Upload video for attendance processing.
++ Real-time face recognition with concurrency using threading, locking for consistent read-write operations.
++ Faster operation and time-saving due to parallel processing.
++ Threshold-based attendance marking for customizable and accurate results.
++ Faculty access to detailed results and downloadable attendance records.
++ Web-based interface for ease of use.

 ### Tech Stack:
++ **Backend:** Python, Flask
++ **Frontend:** HTML, CSS, JavaScript
++ **Libraries:** OpenCV, face_recognition, threading
++ **Data Formats:** JSON, Excel
++ **Tools:** Virtual environment (venv), Python's standard libraries

-## Steps to run:
+## 🚀 Steps to run:

-1. Clone the repository
+1. Clone the repository:
     ```bash
     git clone --depth 1 https://github.com/Bbs1412/SmartAttendanceSystem
     ```

-1. Navigate to the project directory
+1. Navigate to the project directory:
     ```bash
     cd SmartAttendanceSystem
     ```

-1. Create a virtual environment
+1. Create a virtual environment:
     ```bash
     python -m venv venv
     ```

-1. Activate the virtual environment
+1. Activate the virtual environment:
     - Windows
         ```bash
         venv\Scripts\activate